 Prevention of contact: Do not breathe dust or spray mist.
-Wash hands and exposed skin and clothing thoroughly after handling.
-Do not touch eyes.
+Wash skin and contaminated clothing thoroughly after handling.
 Do not eat, drink, or smoke when using this product.
 Use only outdoors or in a well-ventilated area.
 Wear protective gloves, protective clothing, eye, and face protection.
 Avoid contact with incompatible materials.
 Avoid release to the environment.
 If sodium chlorite is spilled on clothing, remove, and wash contaminated clothing at once to avoid the potential of fire.